Guides on Using Cryostat

 Configure the new <code>Recording</code>

 Enter a Name for the new Recording.
 The form will alert you if the name entered has an invalid format.
-If the name is already in use then the creation will fail and you will need to try again.
+If the name is already in use then the creation will fail and you will need to try again, or check the Restart if recording already exists checkbox to allow Cryostat to reuse the same recording name for a new recording with new settings.

 Select the Duration of the Recording.
 The duration can be specified in seconds, minutes, or hours.
 If you want to record indefinitely, select the Continuous option.
 You may also want to save the Recording to Cryostat archive storage when the Recording stops with the Archive on Stop option.